nickbrandt/GitLab/doc/integration/elasticsearch.md

 1. After the indexing has completed, enable [**Search with Elasticsearch**](#enabling-elasticsearch).

-### Indexing limitations

-For repository and snippet files, GitLab will only index up to 1 MiB of content, in order to avoid indexing timeouts.

 ## Zero downtime reindexing

 The idea behind this reindexing method is to leverage Elasticsearch index alias feature to atomically swap between two indices.